corvidae-ai/CorvidaeLib/README.md

 ## Features

 - **Event Tracking**: Track views, and transactions.
-- **Deep Link Support**: Support for deep link tracking for attribution to traffic origin.
+- **Deep Link Support**: Support for deep link / Universal Link tracking for attribution to traffic origin.
+- **Referrer Support**: Accepts referrer URL for attribution to traffic origin.
 - **Thread-Safety**: Ensures that configuration and session data is safely accessed and modified.
 - **DEBUG Mode**: Provides logs when in DEBUG mode.